Weronika3108/Weronika3108/README.md

-## Welcome 👋
+## Welcome 🎉

-I'm Weronika, technical support 🛠 transfering to software tester 🔎.
+I'm Weronika, technical support 🛠 and Command Center Operator ⚙ transfering to software tester 🔎.
 I put strong emphasis on **delivering top quality** and **pay close attention** to every detail of my work.
 During my learning process I am mastering the skills of **writing test cases, reporting defects and creating test reports.** I'm focusing on **exploratory testing, testing of websites and mobile applications**, **REST API testing**.
 I know how to use **SQL, Trello, X-Ray, Jira, Confluence, Postman, GIT**.
 I work primarily with TestLink and Jira, applying theoretical knowledge to practice while verifying that software perform correctly.The result of my work can be seen in my **PORTFOLIO**

 📈 EXPERIENCE